junxit/us-congress-bills-115/metadata.md

 - 2017-01-23 — Mrs. Blackburn moved to suspend the rules and pass the bill.
 - 2017-01-23 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 398 - 5 (Roll no. 60). (text: CR H576-577)
 - 2017-01-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 398 - 5 (Roll no. 60).(text: CR H576-577)
+- 2017-01-24 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.